Skip navigation

 Signs It’s Time for a New AC System

 A well-functioning air conditioning system is crucial for your comfort, especially when summer rolls in.
 However, even the best AC units don’t last forever.
 If you know your system may struggle to keep up this summer, it may be time to consider a replacement.
-Many homeowners also consider heating replacement at the same time as AC replacement, especially if they have combined heating and cooling systems.
+Many homeowners also consider heating replacement at the same time as, especially if they have combined heating and cooling systems.
 Modern heating systems, such as furnaces, boilers, and heat pumps, offer improved efficiency and performance, with some achieving efficiencies as high as 98.5%, making heating replacement a smart investment for aging or inefficient systems.

 This is an image of a new AC unit on the side of the house.
 The headline reads don't get caught in the heat upgrade before it's too late!